European Foundation

 Involvement

-According to the Bulgarian Industrial Association (BIA), the anti-crisis measures were not previously discussed with the social partners.
+According to the Bulgarian Industrial Association (BIA), the anti-crisis measures were not previously discussed with social partners.

 Views and reactions

-Two experts from Confederation of Independent Trade Unions (CITUB) shared their concerns: "So at this stage some of the measures are quite controversial, some of the measures we would support.
+Two experts from the Confederation of Independent Trade Unions (CITUB) shared their concerns: "So at this stage some of the measures are quite controversial, some of the measures we would support.
 Regarding the VAT on bread, one should see the specific written texts for change in VAT Law, because it is not clear whether there will not be other goods, which are bakery products, to be offered as bread and accordingly to use the reduced VAT rate", stated Stanislav Popdonchev, expert of CITUB.

 "Another part through indirect taxes, differentiation of rates and reduction of excise duties, elimination of excise duties is aimed at an effect that is minimal for the pocket of consumers.
 There is nothing about incomes, there is no anticipated growth in incomes, there is no anticipated compensation for the loss of the real purchasing power of the population, as the nearly 14.5% inflation suffered from April to April compared to last year.
 What we are being offered is some BGN 2 billion, which will not reach the people we want, and in our opinion, when inflation is twice as high as what is included in the budget, it is logical that there should be more high revenues - according to our estimates, about 3-3.5 billion will collect more revenue, and the package offered to us is for 2 billion." said Lyuboslav Kostov (CITUB).

-One of the many criticisms of the cabinet for the anti-crisis measures was aimed at the fact that VAT is reduced to 0 on all types of bread, and not only on the basic one - as is the case with the fuel discount, for example.
+One of the many criticisms of the cabinet for the anti-crisis measures was aimed at the fact that VAT is reduced to zero on all types of bread, and not only on the basic one - as is the case with the fuel discount, for example.
 The final text of the law shows that the measure applies to all varieties.

 Sectors and occupations